 Library borrowing privileges are free for the following groups.
 If you are a part of one of these groups, bring your ID to the Mortensen circulation desk to set up an account.
 For instructions and privileges, click below:

 - Students from: Watkinson School, University of Hartford High School, Hebrew High School of New England

 - Students, faculty, and staff from libraries in the Boston Library Consortium (BLC) or the Council of Connecticut Academic Library Directors (CCALD)

 Other library visitors may purchase a Guest Borrower card for an annual fee of $50.
 To do so, visit the Mortensen circulation desk, just inside the front doors of the library building.

-- Alternatively, visitors wishing to borrow Harrison Libraries materials should use Interlibrary Loan through the individual's local public library.
+Alternatively, visitors wishing to borrow Harrison Libraries materials may use Interlibrary Loan through their local public library.